PapayaResearch/synthax/README.md

 ## Installation

-The latest `synhtax` release can directly be installed from PyPI:
+The latest `synthax` release can directly be installed from PyPI:

 ```
 pip install synthax